 I have earned over a million airline miles and points through signing-up for credit card bonus offers, various promotions, and spending bonuses.
 I’ve written widely about these, but here is a quick rundown:

 Sign-up for a co-branded airline credit card.
 Whether you are a frequent flyer on an airline of choice or just starting, you can greatly increase the miles you earn by signing-up for a travel credit card.
-Typically a sign-up bonus offer will give you 25,000 to 75,000 points after meeting a minimum spending requirement.
+Typically a welcome bonus offer will give you 25,000 to 75,000 points after meeting a minimum spending requirement.
 That’s enough for a round trip flight to many international destinations.
 This is the best way to jump start getting free travel from airline miles and points.
-There are many credit cards that offer sign-up bonuses and you can work your way through the best ones, earning 25,000 miles here, 50,000 miles there.
+There are many credit cards that offer welcome bonuses and you can work your way through the best ones, earning 25,000 miles here, 50,000 miles there.
 Soon you can have 200,000+ miles on each airline frequent flyer account.

 Sign-up for a travel rewards credit card.
 Other cards, like the Barclaycard Arrival Plus™ World Elite MasterCard®, offer flexible miles or points that you can use for cash back.
-The Arrival Plus card has a 40,000 miles sign-up bonus that is worth $440 in free travel when redeem for travel.
+The Arrival Plus card has a 40,000 miles welcome bonus (OFFER EXPIRED) that is worth $440 in free travel when redeem for travel.
 The best part about this card is that you can redeem these miles for any travel expense which makes them super flexible.
 I highly recommend any general traveler to sign-up for this card, but signing up for ANY travel rewards card with a bonus is a great way to get free travel.

 Earn extra miles from promotions.
 You can earn extra airline miles and hotel points through special promotions.
 Hotels often have promotions that award bonus points for certain stays or offer discounted hotel stays using points.
 Similarly, airlines run promotions that offer extra bonus miles for flying certain routes, 100% mile purchase deals, and even extra miles for doing online shopping through their shopping portal.
 The best way to stay tuned to all of the promotion is to sign-up for airline and hotel mailing lists.
 Taking advantage of some of these promotions can quickly multiply the amount of points you earn in a short amount of time.